mintexplab/.github/profile/README.md

 https://mintexplab.itch.io/id

-As surpising as it might sound (especially in this day and age). minty's experiment lab supports 🏳️‍🌈 cause we're not Meta (booooooo)
+As surpising as it might sound (especially in this day and age). minty's experiment lab supports 🏳️‍🌈 cause I'm not as crazy as Mark Zuckerberg (booooooo 🤦)

+💚🤍💙
+💚🤍💙
+💚🤍💙